magento/devdocs/guides/v2.1/howdoi/checkout/checkout_customize.md

 </page>
 {%endhighlight xml%}

 3. In the `<Magento_Checkout_module_dir>/view/frontend/layout/checkout_index_index.xml` file, find the component that you need to customize.
 Copy the corresponding node and all parent nodes up to `<argument>`.
-There is no need to leave all the attributes and values of parente nodes, as you are not going to change them.
+There is no need to leave all the attributes and values of parent nodes, as you are not going to change them.

 4. Change the path to the component's `.js` file, template or any other property.